s-izumoto/nn_ert_infiltration/README.md

-# ERT — Water Infiltration into Soil + Neural Completion
+# ERT — Water (solute) Infiltration into Soil + Neural Completion

-This workflow combines **physics-based simulations using OpenFOAM** with **LSTM/Seq2Seq neural network models** to reconstruct **apparent resistivity fields during water infiltration into soil** obtained from Electrical Resistivity Tomography (ERT) measurements with high temporal and spatial resolution.
+This workflow combines **physics-based simulations using OpenFOAM** with **LSTM/Seq2Seq neural network models** to reconstruct **apparent resistivity fields during solute infiltration into soil** obtained from Electrical Resistivity Tomography (ERT) measurements with high temporal and spatial resolution.
 By interpolating the original ERT measurements, the workflow can potentially enhance the **temporal and spatial resolution by approximately ×15**.
 Example results can be viewed as videos in the `movie/` folder.
 > ℹ️ For an overview of key terms such as ERT, infiltration, inverse analysis, and electrode array, please refer to the “📘 Background” section at the end of this README.
 ---

 ## Summary (TL;DR)
-- **Objective:** To fill spatial and temporal gaps in ERT measurements of **water infiltration into soil** using a neural network trained on synthetic data.
+- **Objective:** To fill spatial and temporal gaps in ERT measurements of **water (solute) infiltration into soil** using a neural network trained on synthetic data.
   Specifically, the model estimates the full-domain true resistivity map from measured maps in which only a limited area has been updated.
 - **Prerequisite:** This workflow requires **numerical simulation results under various soil conditions corresponding to the measurement settings** described later.
   These data are obtained, for example, from simulations of infiltration processes conducted in advance using the open-source fluid-dynamics software **OpenFOAM**, and serve as inputs for reproducing ERT measurements numerically.